|HOME | ABOUT | JOIN | NEWS | BENEFITS | SERVICES | CONTRACTS | POLITICS | CONTACT US | SEARCH | + MENU|

 Sept.
 11 Victim Compensation Fund Claims

 The September 11th Victim Compensation Fund (VCF) is a federal program that provides financial compensation to those who were physically injured or made ill as a result of the 9/11 attacks and for relatives of those who died due to the attacks.
 As of October 4, 2013, only individuals who were diagnosed with 9/11-related conditions after October 4, 2011 can apply to make a claim.
-Individuals have two years from the date of diagnosis to file their claim.
+Individuals have two years from the date of diagnosis to register with the VCF.
 The fund will be open through October 3, 2016.
 Claimants who have registered for the fund can fill out an online eligibility form that will be used to determine their eligibility for compensation through the VCF.
 If found eligible, claimants will be invited to complete the compensation form, which will be used to determine the amount of compensation they are owed.
 Claimants are encouraged to use the online system, although paper forms are available.
 For more information, go to www.vcf.gov/ or call 1-855-885-1555.
-For a leaflet with details, click here.